negeek/knowledge_log/README.md

 # Knowledge-log

-A simple Django Project that helps you log what you learn.
+A simple Django Project that logs what you learn.